 Compiled for Speed

 Rux compiles directly to native machine code using optimizations.
 No virtual machine, no interpreter, no runtime surprises — just raw performance.
-Rux generates binaries like C, C++, Rust, Zig.
+Rux generates binaries like C, C++, Rust, and Zig.

 Fast, compiled, strongly typed, multi-paradigm, general-purpose

 Rux compiles directly to native machine code using optimizations.
 No virtual machine, no interpreter, no runtime surprises — just raw performance.
-Rux generates binaries like C, C++, Rust, Zig.
+Rux generates binaries like C, C++, Rust, and Zig.

 No implicit conversions, no hidden boxing, no “maybe copy”.
 Rux’s type system ensures correctness without verbosity — similar to Rust’s safety, but with a cleaner syntax and simpler rules.